Symbolic (Death album): Release

 Symbolic was released by Roadrunner Records on March 21, 1995.
 Relativity Records made a deal with Roadrunner to release it, though Schuldiner felt that the album was not promoted well.
 The contract for Symbolic was a one album contract.
 The band did not receive the support to release a video, whereas two songs from their previous albums, titled The Philosopher (from Individual Thought Patterns) and Lack of Comprehension (from Human) did feature videos.
 Schuldiner originally intended for Symbolic to be the last Death album, remarking in The Metal Crusade, the Death newsletter, that he "thought SYMBOLIC was a great record to leave people with to prepare them for the next journey, "Control Denied"!

-The album was remastered by[Roadrunner Records], and has five bonus tracks.
-The expected release date is April 1, 2008.
+The album was remastered by Roadrunner Records in 2008 and includes five bonus tracks.

 Reception and legacy

-"Many fans at the time simply couldn't get their heads around this new, progressive way of doing death metal — it could be argued that the resurgence of "gore-grind" and the revival of bands walking in the footprints of early Death, Autopsy and the like, was a reaction to Chuck's more technical and melodic experiments.
-Looking back on it in hindsight, while the songs on "Symbolic" hold up as if no time has passed, it's almost laughable to think of the hue and cry Death's perpetual shifts in direction caused."
+Many fans at the time simply couldn't get their heads around this new, progressive way of doing death metal — it could be argued that the resurgence of "gore-grind" and the revival of bands walking in the footprints of early Death, Autopsy and the like, was a reaction to Chuck's more technical and melodic experiments.
+Looking back on it in hindsight, while the songs on Symbolic hold up as if no time has passed, it's almost laughable to think of the hue and cry Death's perpetual shifts in direction caused.